Scott Behson, PhD

 -

-If you simply want teams to use the principles and templates of this book on their own, you can assign the book as an optional resource.
+If you simply want the teams to use the principles and templates of this book on their own, please encourage them to do so, multiple times and with enthusiasm.

 In your careers, you will need to be able to work effectively in teams.

-However, in our years of experience teaching classes that involve student teams, it has become clear to us that most student team projects are not helping you develop the team-related skills you need, and, more often than not, are turning you off from future teamwork.
+However, in my years of experience teaching classes that involve student teams, it is clear to me that most of the team projects you get assigned to are not helping you develop the team-related skills you need, and, more often than not, are turning you off from future teamwork.

 This is why we all hate team projects!

-We’re tired of seeing our students struggle.
-That’s why we wrote this book.
+I’m tired of seeing students struggle.
+That’s why I wrote this book.

-Ultimately, we want you to succeed in your team projects- and having better team process will help you get there.
+Ultimately, I want you to succeed in your team projects – and having better team process will help you get there.
 Better team process will make your projects more enjoyable and will help you gain skills you will absolutely use in your careers.

 One Last Note